-Today, more than ever, businesses in this industry need to get their hands on as much data as possible.
-This goes beyond making data-driven business decisions and also has something to do with business growth, market penetration, and sustainability.
+Today, more than ever, businesses in the e-commerce industry need to get their hands on as much data as possible.
+This goes beyond making data-driven business decisions and also has a lot to do with business growth, market penetration, and sustainability.

-Scraping streamlines competition research and provides powerful insights into what the competition is doing.
-Product information pages have a lot to tell.
-The price and product description copy only scratch the surface.
-For instance, scraping product descriptions can help you pick up the keywords the competition is using to rank high.
+Product information pages contain a lot of valuable information.
+The price and product description text only scratch the surface.
+For instance, scraping product descriptions can help you pick up the keywords the competition is using to rank at the top of search engine result pages (SERPs).
 User reviews can help you understand the target customers’ pain points.

-Manually doing all this is time-consuming, not to mention the number of errors that are pretty common in repetitive tasks.
-More importantly, information on product pages changes, including prices, discounts, and sales.
-You are basically unable to detect these changes and identify patterns if you do it manually.
+Manually gathering data from product pages is time-consuming, not to mention the number of errors that are pretty common in repetitive tasks.
+More importantly, information on product pages constantly changes, including prices, discounts, and sales.
+Generally, you are unable to detect these changes and identify patterns if you do it manually.

-Scraping comes as the best answer to all your competition research needs.
+Data scraping comes as the best answer to all your competition research needs.
 It is ultra-fast because it is carried out by bots.
-Basically, you get all the information you need in real-time without breaking a sweat because the process is completely automated.
-The data is well structured so that you can immediately spot trends, patterns, and find specific information.
+You get all the information you need in real-time without breaking a sweat because the process is completely automated.
+The data is well structured so you can immediately spot trends, patterns, and find specific information.

-Since we have established the link between scraping and e-commerce, let’s see why sticky proxy vs rotating proxy comparison is relevant.
+Since we have established the link between scraping and e-commerce, let’s see why sticky proxy vs rotating proxy comparison is relevant here.

 Static or rotating proxies for product information scraping

-Big players in e-commerce verticals are very well aware their competitors are going to scrape their websites.
-As far as we know, they are doing it themselves as well.
+Big players in the e-commerce industry are well aware their competitors are going to scrape their websites.
+They are most likely doing it themselves, too.
 However, scraper bots can ruin the customer experience.
-They can generate a lot of traffic in a short time window.
+They can generate a lot of traffic in a short time.
 This amount of traffic and requests sent to the server can slow down an e-commerce website or even bring it down.

 As a result, many e-commerce websites implement anti-scraping technologies.
-These technologies enable servers to spot suspicious user behavior and user agents.
+These technologies enable servers to spot suspicious user behavior and request headers.
 Telling bots from users is easy today.
-Frequent requests and high quantity of requests from a single IP address is one of the main tell-tale signs.
-This is exactly where the static vs rotating proxies comparison becomes relevant.
+Frequent requests and high quantity of requests from a single IP address is one of the main signs.
+This is where the static vs rotating proxies comparison becomes relevant.